 - There's no end date – the loan gets repaid after you pass away or go into permanent care

-- You can stop paying any time – you’ll still stay in your home, but the ongoing interest will be added to your debt from that point, effectively becoming a roll-up lifetime mortgage
+- You can stop paying any time – you'll still stay in your home, but the ongoing interest will be added to your loan from that point, effectively becoming a roll-up lifetime mortgage

-More and more over-55s are turning to equity release interest only lifetime mortgage providers as a way to protect their family’s future inheritance: because you retain ownership of your home and your estate will still benefit from any increase in its value when it is sold.
+An equity release interest-only lifetime mortgage can help to protect your family's future inheritance.
+This is because you retain ownership of your home and your estate will still benefit from any increase in its value when it is sold.

-However, it’s worth remembering that while your monthly repayments will usually be a lot lower than some other mortgages, interest only lifetime mortgage interest rates are higher.
-That means you’ll ultimately end up paying more interest over time without increasing your share of the ownership of your home.
-Let’s take a quick look at why this is…
+That means you'll ultimately end up paying more interest over time without increasing your remaining share of the ownership of your home.
+Let's take a quick look at why this is...

 - Interest is fixed – so your monthly payments never change and your debt never increases provided payments are maintained

-- The cash you unlock is tax free – and yours to spend on whatever you like after paying off any existing mortgage and/or secured loan
+- The cash you unlock is tax free – and is yours to spend on whatever you like after paying off any existing mortgage and/or secured loan

 - You can stop paying any time – with the flexibility to switch to a 'roll-up' lifetime mortgage

-- If you’re over 55, you qualify – if your home qualifies too, you’re good to go
+- If you're over 55, you qualify – as long as your home qualifies too and you pass the affordability assessment

-- It’s not based on income, just your age and property value – making it ideal for retirees
+- It's not based on income, just your age and property value – making it attractive to retirees

-- Take your mortgage with you if you move – as long as the new home meets certain criteria
+- You can take your mortgage with you if you move – as long as the new home meets your lender's criteria

 - Equity release affects inheritance – reducing what you can leave to loved ones

-- Eligibility for your current and any future means-tested benefits could be affected – always get trusted financial advice before you go ahead
+- Eligibility for your current and any future means-tested benefits could be affected – always get financial advice before you go ahead

-- Interest repayments add to your overall monthly spending – unlike other types of equity release plans where there’s nothing to pay monthly
+- Interest repayments could add to your overall monthly outgoings – unlike other types of equity release plans where there's nothing to pay monthly

 - There are early-repayment charges – if you want to pay off the loan early

-- Interest rates are usually higher – because they’re fixed for life, interest only lifetime mortgage interest rates are normally higher than some other mortgage rates
+- Interest rates are usually higher – because they're fixed for life, interest-only lifetime mortgage interest rates are normally higher than other mortgage rates

-- You can’t get one unless your home is mortgage free – or if you can borrow enough to clear any existing mortgage or secured loan
+- Your home must be mortgage-free – or you have to be able to borrow enough to clear any existing mortgage or secured loan

 - How much cash you can unlock is limited – it's a percentage of your home's value based on your age.
 If you want to access more of your equity, there are other mortgage options also suited to retirees